-Again, if you arrive early enough you will get to enjoy Cenote Calavera all to yourself.
+Again, if you arrive early enough, you will enjoy Cenote Calavera all to yourself.
 It’s a great spot for cliff jumping from the edges of the cenote or pin-dropping into the pool below through one of the cracks in the top.

-You could easily spend a couple of hours hanging out at Cenote Calavera as it’s one of the more adventurous things to do in Tulum!
+You could easily spend a couple of hours hanging out at Cenote Calavera as it’s one of the top attractions in the area.

-The ephemeral architecture is the distinguishing feature of the Azulik Museum and Art Gallery which is not to be missed on your list of things to do in Tulum!
+The ephemeral architecture is the distinguishing feature of the Azulik Museum and Art Gallery which is a must-see.

 Azulik Museum has many different art exhibitions throughout the year though unfortunately when I visited they had just finished up one of the exhibitions and were about to install a new one.
 It was still very beautiful inside regardless!